-- 120. A broader issue made apparent during the investigation relates to information gathering and verification in the context of due diligence and evaluating the initiative.
-Staff appeared to rely heavily on assurances from the company that (1) the initiative was/would be supported by local communities; and (2) past concerns related to Bidco were resolved (or would be after the lawsuit concluded) and irrelevant to the initiative. - 121.
-The Applicant Summary form did not include any additional evidence that intended beneficiaries (the 'poor') of the initiative believed potential commitments proposed by Bidco would be fair and welcomed the initiative as proposed. - 122.
-Similarly, the UNDP/PSD Due Diligence form does not indicate how company-provided information was verified. - 123.
-The Policy, RAT and Guidelines indicate that collecting information from a company is an effective and efficient approach to information gathering, but also note that assertions should be verified including through documentation from the company and consultations with communities if community-related concerns are part of the project, etc.
+- 122. A broader issue made apparent during the investigation relates to information gathering and verification in the context of due diligence and evaluating the initiative.
+Staff appeared to rely heavily on assurances from the company that (1) the initiative was/would be supported by local communities; (2) the goals stated in the initiative were attainable and realistic; and (3) past concerns related to Bidco were resolved (or would be after the lawsuit concluded) and irrelevant to the initiative. - 123.
+The Applicant Summary form did not include any additional evidence that intended beneficiaries (the 'poor') of the initiative believed potential commitments proposed by Bidco would be achievable and fair and that these beneficiaries welcomed the initiative as proposed. - 124.
+Similarly, the UNDP/PSD Due Diligence form does not indicate how company-provided information was verified. - 125.
+The Policy, RAT and Guidelines indicate that collecting information from a company is an effective and efficient approach to information gathering, but also note that assertions should be verified including through documentation from the company and consultations with communities if community-related concerns are part of the BCtA initiative, etc.